Confessions of a Bank Teller: Bank Teller Secrets

 Bank Teller Secrets

-They don’t really want to ask you EVERY TIME you come to the branch to sign up for a credit card or new account
+They don’t really want to ask you EVERY TIME you come to the branch to sign up for a credit card or new account.

-Chances are, if you go to a bank branch, you will be asked by a teller why don’t you have a credit card or savings account with them.
-As a teller, I didn’t mind asking my customers that question the first time I saw or met them, but nobody wants to be bugged every time they go into a branch.
-Tellers receive bonuses depending on how many new accounts they can get opened.
+Tellers receive bonuses depending on how many new accounts they can open.
 The bonuses were cool, but I’m not the type to keep bugging someone.
 Depending on the branch, the manager will ask the tellers to ask every customer because they also get bonuses.
 That was one of the teller’s duties that I did not like.
-If a teller is asking you to sign up for an account, politely tell them no.
+If a teller asks you to sign up for an account, politely tell them no.

-Tellers really enjoy counting your wet money
+Tellers enjoy counting your wet money.

-Tellers enjoy smelling the marijuana stench on your money
+Tellers enjoy smelling the marijuana stench on your money.

 Nothing says, “wow, what a great job I have,” more than counting a $1500 deposit that smells like a pound of weed.
 I had a few deposits like that when I worked at a bank branch in the West End area of Atlanta.
 I’m not sure if the customer who made the deposit sold drugs, but he should not let his money smell like that.
 That’s a quick way for you to be on the bank management’s radar.
 Tellers are supposed to tell their managers about anything that seems suspicious.
 If your money has a smell to it, you can deposit it in the bank ATM.

-Tellers are not supposed to accept tips, but thanks
+Tellers are not supposed to accept tips, but thanks.

 I had a few customers who only came to me.
 There were a few times when I received a tip.
 As a teller, you’re not supposed to accept tips.
 I kept the tips that I received.
 It felt good to be rewarded for having good service.
 That extra money always came in handy.

-Banks close at a certain time each day.
-On Fridays and Saturdays, one or two customers always came to the branch a couple of minutes after it closed.
+Banks close at a specific time each day.
+On Fridays and Saturdays, one or two customers always came to the branch a few minutes after closing.
 Most banks are open from 9-5.
 That is more than enough time for you to get there.
 Banging or requesting a bank canister won’t get you any service.
 The tellers have already balanced their drawers or are in the process of doing so.
-That was one of the most important teller duties that we had.
-We weren’t going to stop that to help someone who came to the branch after we were closed.
-The good thing for those customers is that the ATM was open 24/7.
-They could make deposits or withdrawals in their checking or savings accounts.

-Tellers enjoy you getting mad at us because you spent too much money
+Tellers enjoy you getting mad at us because you spent too much money.

 I can’t tell you how many customers would get frustrated because they spent more money than they had.
 As a teller, I was shocked early on because I didn’t realize so few people kept transaction registers for their accounts.
 It was sad because so many customers didn’t understand the process of keeping up with deposits and withdrawals.
 It’s not our fault that you spent your money.
 Customers have to be accountable for their finances.
-Overdraft protection and using your debit card a few times per week can help you.
+Overdraft protection and using your debit card a few times weekly can help you.

 If you are looking for a credit union in Atlanta, I recommend Delta Community.
 They treat you like a person and not just a number.
 For more information, check them out here.